Grand Canyon Village, Arizona: Education

-Contributing structures
+Historic structures

-Many of the contributing features and structures in Grand Canyon Village are simple landscape structures such as sidewalks, retaining walls and culverts.
-The canyon rim stone wall is the principle defining feature of the area, constructed in stages between 1905 and 1934.
-44 such structures have been identified as contributing features, mostly built of local Kaibab limestone.

 The district includes a number of significant structures, some of them National Historic Landmarks in their own right, with several others individually listed on the National Register of Historic Places.
 The buildings can be divided into two categories: the fanciful structures built by park concessioners, many of which were designed by Mary Colter, and the more restrained examples of National Park Service Rustic architecture designed by Hull and Thomas Chalmers Vint for park administration and housing.
 Concessioner structures include: